reetamm/AI4stats/README.md

 # AI4stats

-Short course on AI for statistical analysis.
+Short course on AI for statistical analysis in `R`.

 ## Keras3 installation guide.